solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program-advanced.md

 Finally, let's remove some tokens from circulation by burning them.

-Use the `spl-token` library's `burn` function to remove half of your tokens from circulation.
+Use the `spl-token` library's `burnChecked` function to remove half of your tokens from circulation.

 Now call this new function in `main` to burn 25 of the user's tokens.